BetonCheck/BetonCheck/README.md

 BetonCheck is free to use and released under the MIT license.

-All credits and authorship belong to the author of BetonCheck: Miha Koplan
+All credits and authorship belong to the authors of BetonCheck.